the Babylonian Zodiac

 MUL.APIN

-One of the most significant star lists in Babylonian astrology is a document called MUL.APIN, the Plow Sta.
-It’s believed to have been compiled in its canonical form around 1000 BCE, although evidence suggests it the information it contained may have existed for centuries or millennia before its creation.
+One of the most significant star lists in Babylonian astrology is a document called MUL.APIN 𒀯𒀳, which translates as The Plow Star/Constellation.
+It’s believed to have been compiled in its canonical form around 1000 BCE, although evidence suggests the information it contained may have existed for centuries or millennia before its canonization.

-As stated earlier, these 17 major constellations eventually became the 12 constellations of the Babylonian Zodiac.
+As stated earlier, these 18 major constellations became the 12 constellations of the Babylonian Zodiac.
 These Babylonian zodiac signs made their way to Egypt, Greece, and India.

-Every 72 years, the vernal point moves backward 1 degree.
+Because the earth wobbles on its axis, every 72 years, the vernal point moves backward 1 degree; a phenomenon known as precession.
 It’s this backward motion that has resulted in the 24 degree difference between the Tropical Zodiac and Sidereal Zodiac.

 In Mesopotamia, the Spring Equinox marked the Sumerian New Year, Akitu.
 Unlike in milder European regions where seeds are sewn in the spring, this was the harvest season in the Fertile Crescent.

-Because of this, Taurus would have been intimately associated with the harvest, bounty, and wealth.
+Because of this, Taurus was intimately associated with the harvest, bounty, and wealth.
 As spring preceded summer—the season of death, there would also have been a sense of finality and danger wrapped up in the mythos.

 Gugalanna was the first husband of Ereškigal 𒀭𒊩𒌆𒆠𒃲 (DEREŠ.KI.GAL), the Goddess of the Underworld, and elder sister of Inanna 𒈹.
-When the latter was spurned by Gilgameš 𒄑𒉋𒂵𒎌 (Sumerian Bilgames), she implored An 𒀭, god of the celestial sky, to release the Great Bull from his control so that he could bring justice on the defiant god-king.
+When Inanna was spurned by Gilgameš 𒄑𒉋𒂵𒎌 (Sumerian Bilgames), she implored An 𒀭, god of the celestial sky, to release the Heavenly Bull into her control so she could enact vengeance on the defiant god-king.

 An reluctantly agreed and lent Inanna the Heavenly Bull, whom she set upon Gilgameš’s kingdom.
 There, he consumed the all rivers and vegetation until he was killed by Gilgameš’s companion, Enkidu 𒂗𒆠𒄭 (EN.KI.DU10).

-Upon his death, his body was butchered and fed to the orphans of the city, save for a haunch, which was thrown at Inanna as a final insult.
-Inanna’s priestesses performed lamentations, and Innanna herself descended into the underworld to console her sister Ereshkigal.
+Upon his death, his body was butchered and fed to the needy of the city, save for a haunch, which was thrown at Inanna as a final insult.
+Inanna’s priestesses performed lamentations, and Inanna herself descended into the underworld to console her sister, sparking one of the most celebrated stories in Sumerian mythology, the Descent of Inanna.

-Though a deity, Gugalanna was the servant of An, the Sumerian king of the gods and lord of the heavens; a god of creation, justice, and the cosmos.
-As his servant, Gugalanna would have been associated with all of these.
+Though a deity himself, Gugalanna was a servant of the supreme deity An, the Sumerian king of the gods, lord of the heavens, and god of creation, justice, and the cosmos.
+As his servant, Gugalanna, and thus Taurus would have been associated with all of these.

 His wife Ereškigal’s name translates as Queen of the Earth.
-As ruler of the land of the dead, Kur 𒆳 (KUR) she had sole authority to create and enforce the laws of the Underworld.
+As ruler of the land of the dead, Kur 𒆳, she had sole authority to create and enforce the laws of the Underworld.
 As her consort, Gugalanna would have played a role in governing the land of the dead.

-While not mentioned in this myth specifically, it’s important to note that Gugalanna’s son with Ereškigal was Ninazu 𒀭𒊩𒌆𒀀𒋢, a benevolent god of healing.
-With the Spring Equinox being a time of bounty, it’s not a stretch to imagine some of Ninazu’s healing ability having been passed down from his at least one of his parents, and Gugulana is the most likely candidate.
+While not mentioned in the Epic of Gilgamesh specifically, it’s important to note that Gugalanna’s son with Ereškigal was Ninazu 𒀭𒊩𒌆𒀀𒋢, a benevolent god of healing.
+With the Spring Equinox being a time of bounty, it’s not a stretch to imagine some of Ninazu’s healing ability was passed down from at least one of his parents, and Gugulana is the most likely candidate.

-Last, we look to Inanna’s role in this story.
+Finally, we must consider Inanna’s role in this story.
 As the youthful goddess of love, sexuality, fertility, and war, she is unquestionably the most important female deity in ancient Mesopotamia.
-As her champion, the Heavenly Bull becomes not only a tool of divine retribution but also a divine sacrifice.
+As her champion, the Heavenly Bull is not only a tool of divine retribution but also a divine sacrifice.
 As her proxy, he is a force of sexuality, fertility, and ferocity—all attributes associated with bulls the world over.

 Ritual sacrifice and ceremonial burials of bulls were common in ancient Egypt.
 We can get a better understanding of why by looking at the mythology of the bull-god Apis.

-Originally a fertility or agricultural deity, Apis is one of the earliest deities in Egyptian history.
-He was a servant of Ptah, the God of Creation (Soumd familiar?).
+Originally a fertility and agricultural deity, Apis is one of the earliest deities in Egyptian history.
+Just as Gugalanna was the servant of the supreme creator An, Apis was a servant of Ptah, the Egyptian God of Creation.
 According to mythology, Ptah chose Apis to act as his emissary because of his courage, strength, and tenacity.
-But unlike Gugalanna, who simply acted on behalf of the Sumerian gods, Apis was considered an actual manifestation of Ptah.
+But unlike Gugalanna, who simply acted on behalf of the Sumerian gods, Apis was considered a manifestation of Ptah.

-In later years, Apis become an aspect of Osiris, who in mythology was sacrificed, ruled the underworld, and was resurrected.
+In later years, Apis become an aspect of Osiris, who, like Gugulanna, was sacrificed, ruled the underworld, and was resurrected.
 He was associated with kind justice, love, youthfulness, and tranquility.
 Osiris was also closely associated with the annual flooding of the Nile, and thus the regeneration of life and fertility.
-As a manifestation of Osiris, Apis takes on these qualities as well.

-We can clearly see the similarities between the Sumerian Gugalanna and the Egyptian Apis in their association with superior creative and judicial deities, their ruler-ship of the underworld, their divine sacrifice, and their associations with fertility, love, youthfulness, and power.
+The similarities between the Sumerian Gugalanna and the Egyptian Apis are clear in their association with superior creative and judicial deities, their reign in the underworld, their divine sacrifice, as well as their associations with fertility, love, youthfulness, and power.

 Taurus' True Astrological Associations